 Step 1: Determine Eligibility

 1. To receive a GSBA Scholarship, you must be a Washington State resident.* However, since GSBA shares an application with Pride Foundation, those residing in Alaska, Idaho, Montana, Oregon, and Washington are encouraged to apply.
 Both GSBA and Pride Foundation scholars may study at any accredited college or university.

 *Applicants are considered a resident if they:

-- Have lived in that state for more than one year at any time and have been continuously enrolled in an accredited academic institution for the five years prior to the application deadline.
+Currently live in that state and have done so for at least three months prior to the application deadline; or have lived in that state for at least one year at any time in the five years prior to the application deadline; or have lived in that state for more than one year at any time and have been continuously enrolled in an accredited academic institution for the five years prior to the application deadline.

 2. Preference is given to students who identify as LGBTQ+, members of LGBTQ+ families, or cisgender/straight allies who've been supportive of the LGBTQ+ community.
 All applicants must be able to demonstrate a commitment to equality and human rights for all.
 The GSBA scholarship application includes an essay in which applicants are asked to describe their involvement and leadership within the LGBTQ+ community.